How to Improve Your Credit Score as a Parent (Step-by-Step)

 Finally, review how personal and business credit interact if you own a side hustle.
 Some small business cards report to personal credit, while others do not.
 Choosing the right structure can protect your personal utilization ratio while still supporting growth.

-These strategies are most effective when the core habits are already in place.
-They fine-tune an already improving profile.
+These strategies are most effective when the core habits are already in place — they fine-tune an already improving profile rather than substitute for the fundamentals.

 A Final Thought